 Avoid harsh cleaners because these can strip the sealant off and cause your granite to appear dingy and be more susceptible to staining.
 Do not use things like Windex, Ammonia, and bleach, and avoid acidic cleaners like vinegar, lemon, and lime.

 Though a well-sealed granite is pretty impenetrable to bacteria; in fact, granite is silica-based which is naturally anti-bacterial.
-Browse our selection of elegant granite countertops for sale in-store in Colorado today!
+Browse our selection of elegant granite countertops for sale in-store at our Centennial or Colorado Springs showroom today!